How To Chose At A Crossroad?

 Life is tragic.
 There are opportunity costs.

 Let’s say you have to make a decision about what job offer to accept.
-If you take up a prestigious career, say working for a big law or management consulting firm, what would you be giving up?
-Would you find time to pursue health and physical fitness, or hobbies like writing and music, or pursue dating opportunities and obligations to family?
-Would missing out on all these for spending extra time debugging code or fixing excel sheets be worth it?
+If you take up a career in, say management consulting or trading firm with gruelling work hours, what would you be giving up?
+Would you find time to pursue hobbies like writing and music?
+Or spending time with your loved ones?
+Would missing out on all these for the money and prestige be worth it?

 In your old age, would I regret the time spent on this?